/

 The Ad-Tier Pivot (2022)

-The introduction of the "Standard with Ads" plan ($6.99 / £4.99) was a strategic masterstroke.
-It serves two purposes:
+The introduction of the "Standard with Ads" plan was strategic genius.
+It does at least two things at once:

 The Library Paradox

-While prices have skyrocketed, long-time users often feel the library has shrunk.
-This isn't just nostalgia; it's a licensing reality.
+While prices have soared, long-time users often feel the library has become less universal.
+That is not just nostalgia; it is a rights problem.

 The Hidden "Password Sharing" Hike